opensearch-project/data-prepper/data-prepper-plugins/avro-codecs/README.md

 ### Codec Configuration:

 1) `schema`: A json string that user can provide in the yaml file itself.
 The codec parses schema object from this schema string.
-2) `schema_file_location`: Path to the schema json file through which the user can provide schema.
-3) `exclude_keys`: Those keys of the events that the user wants to exclude while converting them to avro records.
+2) `exclude_keys`: Those keys of the events that the user wants to exclude while converting them to avro records.
-4) `schema_registry_url`: Another way of providing the schema through schema registry.
+3) `schema_registry_url`: Another way of providing the schema through schema registry.
-5) `region`: AWS Region of the S3 bucket in which `schema.json` file is kept.
-6) `bucket_name`: Name of the S3 bucket in which `schema.json` file is kept.
-7) `file_key`: File key of `schema.json` file kept in S3 bucket.

 ### Note: